 Following World War II, he became a naval aviator.
 He flew missions during the Korean War and in 1959, as the Deputy CNO for Air Warfare, developed the Naval Air Training and Operating Procedures Standardization (NATOPS) program.
 This program is still in effect more than 55 years later and has been credited with substantially reducing naval aviation accidents.

-He commanded the first nuclear-powered carrier, USS Enterprise, during two Vietnam War combat cruises in the Gulf of Tonkin and, returning to the Pentagon in 1968, he helped establish the Navy’s Nuclear Powered Carrier Program, building the USS Nimitz and paving the way for nine more supercarriers.
+He commanded the first nuclear-powered carrier, USS Enterprise (CVAN-65), during two Vietnam War combat cruises in the Gulf of Tonkin and, returning to the Pentagon in 1968, he helped establish the Navy’s Nuclear Powered Carrier Program, building USS Nimitz and paving the way for nine more supercarriers.
 Other accomplishments include commanding Sixth Fleet Carrier Striking Force during the Syrian invasion of Jordan in 1970 and commanding Seventh Fleet in 1972 during the Vietnam War.

-Having served 36 years on active duty, Admiral Holloway retired in 1978, but he remains closely involved with the Navy.
+Having served 36 years on active duty, Admiral Holloway retired in 1978, but he remained closely involved with the Navy.
 In 2007, Holloway published Aircraft Carriers at War, a book that he describes as a “contemporary perspective of the events, decisions, and outcomes in the history of the Cold War—Korea, Vietnam, and the Soviet confrontation—that shaped today’s U.S. Navy and its principal ships-of-the-line, the large-deck, nuclear-powered aircraft carriers.”

 Explore more, click on the link for the CNO's baseball cards, here